MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md

 **Codeunit for running nested event calls code**

-The following code specifies the codeunit that will be used to run the code in the nested (second) event call.
+The following code defines the codeunit that will be used to run the nested (second) event call's code.

 ```
 OBJECT Codeunit 50000 SimpleAddIn